weaviate-tutorials/workshop-oss-2024/README.md

 ## 3.1 Run the demo Streamlit app

-We have a Streamlit app that will help you to visualise basic cluster statistics, and to make use of the data.
+We have a Streamlit app that will help you to visualise basic cluster statistics, and to do some cool things with the data.
 (Remember to navigate to the project directory and activate the virtual environment.)
 Run it with:

 ```shell
 streamlit run app.py